splunk/public-o11y-docs/sp-oncall/configuration/single-sign-sso.rst

-Configure Single Sign On between your Identity Provider (IDP) and  Splunk On-Call.
+Configure Single Sign On (SSO) between your Identity Provider (IDP) and  Splunk On-Call.
 Our standard SSO setup uses SAML 2.0 protocol.
 As long as your IDP can use SAML 2.0 protocol, it can integrate with Splunk On-Call.
 The exact steps differ depending on which IDP you use, but the process typically involves exporting a .XML metadata file and sending it to our Support team.
 Once you have sent the .xml file, a Splunk On-Call support specialist will complete the setup on the back-end and respond with confirmation.

 If your IDP does not have SAML capability, please contact Splunk On-Call Support to explore what alternative options may be available.
 For details on how to contact Splunk On-Call Support, see :ref:`spoc-support`.